anthub-services/node-api-and-client-boilerplate/README.md

 <br>
 **Windows:** [Installing PostgreSQL, Creating a User, and Creating a Database](https://confluence.atlassian.com/display/CONF30/Database+Setup+for+PostgreSQL+on+Windows)

-NOTE: For Mac users, you can run the PostgreSQL server on a separate terminal console by running the following command:
+Note: For Mac users, you can run the PostgreSQL server on a separate terminal console by running the following command:

 ```
 postgres -D /usr/local/var/postgres